aleen42/PersonalWiki/projectManagement/processGroups/processGroups.md

 > answer: <strong>*RUP.*</strong>

-- What is an iterative software development process that focuses on team productivity and delivers software best practices to all team members?
+- One of the main outputs of the initiation process is what?
-    - Agile Unified Process
+    - creating the work breakdown structure
-    - Rational Unified Process
+    - developing the project charter
-    - Dynamic Systems Development Method
+    - selecting the project manager
-    - Six Sigma
+    - identifying the project sponsor

-> answer: <strong>*RUP.*</strong>
+> answer: <strong>*developing the project charter.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>